 It is this authors belief that the effectiveness of EPS varies from one industry to the other, and perhaps such industries as retailing and fast-food (as the cost is high while the bonus per employee is relatively low) may be less effective compared to other industries.
 However, as the retailing industry and the fast-food industry alike hire a significant number of low-wage workers, it is critical to see that many corporations in such industries choose to become E corporation so that many low-wage workers can have some hopes in the future.
 Working class people can be paid more if their E corporations make bigger profits.
 And if the retailing and fast-food industries prove the effectiveness of EPS plan, there is very few industries where EPS plans do not work.
 In some cases, EPS bonuses would increase the annual income of lower paid employees as much as 20 - 30% or even more.

-Now, we need to think about a lot of ifs - what if the profit exceeds the max? what if an operational profit is made but the net income is loss? what if base salaries and wages tend to become lower? – we would like to leave such question and answer sessions to the hands of not only scolors and politicians but also the ordinary people in the world.
+Now, we need to think about a lot of ifs - what if the profit exceeds the max? what if an operational profit is made but the net income is loss? what if base salaries and wages tend to become lower? – I would like to leave such question and answer sessions to the hands of not only scolors and politicians but also the ordinary people in the world.